alyssahusna44/fyp-skillswap-app/README.md

 - **messages**: Stores chat messages.
 - **reviews**: Records user ratings and feedback.

-The full SQL schema is available in the `schema.sql` file.
+The full SQL schema is available in the `Supabase SQL Script.sql` file.

 ## Getting Started